 It’s your room.
 And it’s ready.

-Find an escape in the heart of Estes with one of our 150 well-appointed guest rooms or suites complete with custom bedding, 32” flat screen TVs and refined furnishings where an experience in the rugged Rockies will be softened considerably.
+Find an escape in the heart of Estes with one of our 150 well-appointed guest rooms or suites complete with triple sheeting, 32” flat screen TVs, and refined furnishings where an experience in the rugged Rockies will be softened considerably.
 Get a sense of your own private place and get close to Mother Nature’s atmosphere with full service accommodations such as:

 - 32” flat screen with cable TV, alarm clock & AM/FM radio

 - Complimentary high speed wireless Internet connection

 - Air-conditioned rooms located off newly renovated interior corridors

 - Natural personal care aloe vera amenities by Forever Living Products

 - Hair dryer & iron with full size ironing board